16 Delightful Resources for Easy Chinese Reading Practice

 What’s also strange is that after his mysterious transformation, both the man and his family quickly adapt surprisingly well to his predicament and they all carry on like nothing ever changed although the tables have turned because the man used to be the sole provider for his family.
-Now the rest of his family has to learn how to take care of not only themselves, but him as well.
+Now the rest of his family has to learn how to take care of not only themselves but also him as well.

 If you’re at least on the intermediate reading level in Mandarin and you’re already somewhat familiar with the story, then this book should be a piece of cake.
 This particular book has both English and Chinese writing in it.

 A few words that you’ll learn include: